 Scope note: This property identifies the type of physical relation that was used to justify the type of stratigraphic relation assigned to the relation between two A5 Stratigraphic Modification events.
 Physical relations of “above” or “fills” may justify the stratigraphic relation type “after”.
 Figure 7 gives a graphical representation and Figure 6 shows an example.

+In First Order Logic:

+AP14(u,v,w,x,y,z) ⊃ AP13.1 (u,v,w)

+AP14(u,v,w,x,y,z) ⊃ AP11.1 (x,y,z)

 AP15 is or contains remains of (is or has remains contained in)